Differentiable hybrid force fields support scalable autonomous electrolyte discovery: Toward ChemRobot Integration

 \section{Toward ChemRobot Integration}

-Resolving the trilemma can enable electrolyte-formulation screening at an unmatched scale by integrating the differentiable hybrid FF into an autonomous laboratory -- ``ChemRobot'' workflow (Figure~\ref{fig:work_flow}).
+Resolving the trilemma can enable electrolyte-formulation screening at an unmatched scale by integrating the differentiable hybrid FF into an autonomous laboratory---``ChemRobot'' workflow (Figure~\ref{fig:work_flow}).
+Bulk equilibrium properties are a meaningful and appropriate entry point for autonomous electrolyte screening, yet may be insufficient for a full electrolyte-design problem.
 Autonomous experimental platforms such as Clio~\cite{Dave2022_NatCommun_robot} and DiffMix~\cite{Zhu2024_NatCommun_DiffMix} have already demonstrated closed-loop electrolyte optimization; however, their computational surrogates operate at the property-correlation level (e.g., machine-learning surrogates mapping composition to conductivity), lacking the atomistic resolution needed to diagnose \emph{why} a formulation fails or to extrapolate beyond the training distribution.
 The hybrid FF fills this gap precisely: it provides an atomistic-resolution digital twin whose parameters can be refined from the same experimental observables the robot measures, enabling mechanism-informed exploration of chemical space.

 The envisioned ChemRobot workflow operates in two stages following bottom-up hybrid FF development.
-In the \emph{screening stage}, new formulations are assigned parameters through automated GNN-based parameterization~\cite{Zheng2025_ByteFFPol, Zheng2025_ByteFF_DataDriven} or direct physical transfer from the existing molecular library~\cite{Chen2026_PhyNEO_Electrolyte}, and bulk MD predicts target properties (conductivity, viscosity, density, solvation free energy) within hours.
+In the \emph{screening stage}, new formulations are assigned parameters through automated GNN-based parameterization~\cite{Zheng2025_ByteFFPol, Zheng2025_ByteFF_DataDriven} or direct physical transfer from the existing molecular library~\cite{Chen2026_PhyNEO_Electrolyte}, and bulk MD predicts target properties (conductivity, viscosity, density) within hours.
+Redox potentials can be accurately evaluated using foundation potentials and quantum chemical methods~\cite{Chen2026_PrecChem_redox}.
 Promising candidates pass to the robotic platform for synthesis and measurement.
 In the \emph{refinement stage}, experimental results trigger top-down dMD calibration, including density via differentiable thermodynamic reweighting~\cite{Wang2023_JCTC_DMFF, Thaler2021_NatCommun}, and spectroscopic data via adjoint-based trajectory differentiation~\cite{Han2025_NatCommun_IR}; transport properties such as viscosity and conductivity are longer-term calibration targets as gradient-conditioning methods for long-time dynamics mature.

 Essentially, spectroscopy provides the critical bridge between microscopic FF parameters and macroscopic measurable properties.
 Any macroscopic observable corresponds, at the atomistic level, to either a thermodynamic ensemble average or a time-correlation function~\cite{McQuarrie1976_StatMech}.
 For instance, the infrared spectrum (IR) is the Fourier transform of the dipole autocorrelation function, NMR relaxation rates encode rotational dynamics, and Raman spectra probe polarizability fluctuations~\cite{Zhang2020_EANN_spectra, Cheng2024_JCTC_equivariant}.
 These quantities are experimentally accessible on automated platforms and computable from MD trajectories~\cite{Han2025_NatCommun_IR}, yet converging the relevant time-correlation functions typically requires tens of nanoseconds of NVE dynamics.
 A FF that simultaneously reproduces spectroscopic signatures and thermodynamic observables will provide the most stringent ``genome-to-function'' validation of the underlying PES~\cite{Han2025_NatCommun_IR, zhong_machine_2025}.
 The throughput of the hybrid FF makes such closed-loop workflows practically viable, with calibration costs amortized across successive candidates as the FF matures.